Colleges by Location

 The University of Richmond also boasts a picturesque campus known for its architecture and green spaces.
 With beautiful views of the James River, the campus provides a peaceful and supportive environment for students to live and learn.
 The university offers a vibrant student life, including various clubs, organizations, and athletic teams, allowing students to immerse themselves in extracurricular activities and build a strong sense of community.
 With its commitment to academic excellence, experiential learning, and holistic development, the University of Richmond provides a well-rounded education that prepares students for a fulfilling future.

-University of Richmond is a private university located in University of Richmond, VA and set in a suburban environment.
-It has a campus size of 350 acres.
-This academic institution uses a semester-based calendar.
-It has an acceptance rate of 24%.
-The freshman retention rate at University of Richmond is 91.4% and the six-year graduation rate is 88%.
+University of Richmond is a private comprehensive higher education institution located in Richmond, VA and set in a suburban environment.
+This educational institution operates on a semester-based calendar.
+It has an acceptance rate of 22%.
+The freshman retention rate at University of Richmond is 90.9% and the six-year graduation rate is 85%.

-For freshmen, the application deadline for this school is January 1.
-For transfer students, the application deadline is February 15.
+The freshmen application deadline for this school is January 1.
+For transfer students, the application deadline is March 1.

 Quick Facts